cremuzzi/docker-gimp/README.md

 The `DISPLAY` variable and the volumes `/tmp/.X11-unix`, `/tmp/.docker.xauth` allow your container to connect to your host's X server in an isolated way.

-More info on Xauth in container [here](http://wiki.ros.org/docker/Tutorials/GUI)
+More info on Xauth in docker containers can be found [here](http://wiki.ros.org/docker/Tutorials/GUI)